WulfNovak/Rising-Or-Declining-Country-Emissions/README.md

-# Visualization of Rising / Declining World Emissions
+# Visualization of Rising / Declining Country Emissions

 This project categorizes countries as having rising or declining emissions from 2000-2022.
 Two methods are used, one which relies on there being a significant linear trend